-The two most popular types of energy efficient doors include:
+The two most popular types of energy-efficient doors are:

-- Steel doors: This is the strongest material used for residential entry doors.
+- Insulated steel doors: This is the strongest material used for residential entry doors.
 Steel can also be manufactured to mimic wood while thermal barriers and interior foam provide maximum energy efficiency.
 The zinc coating allows you to apply paint.

-- Double-pane windows: Two panes of glass with an insulating argon layer between the panes provide better insulation than single-pane windows.
+- Double-pane glass: Two panes of glass with an insulating argon layer between the panes provide better insulation than single-pane windows.

-- Triple-pane windows: This option offers yet another layer of glass between the indoors and the outside.
-The extra investment could certainly be prudent in Maryland’s climate where the winters can get quite cold.
+- Triple-pane glass: This option offers yet another layer of glass between the indoors and the outside.
+The extra investment could certainly be worthwhile in Maryland’s climate, where the winters can get quite cold.